 Drinking Water Supply Management Areas

-Notification of areas subject to fall application restrictions under Part 1 of the rule will be made annually and a map will be posted by January 15.
-Restrictions begin September 1, 2020.
+Notification of areas subject to fall application restrictions under Part 1 of the rule will be posted annually on January 15.
+Restrictions begin September 1 each year.

 View the interactive statewide map to see the restricted areas.